 Tell students that nurses are one of several types of people who take care of us when we are sick, injured, or need help in some way.
 Explain that lately, a lot of people all over the world have needed the help of nurses and other health care providers.
 They have been like real superheroes, always helping others, even when they might need help themselves.

-Provide paper, markers, paint or other media and ask each student to draw a picture of a “Superhero Nurse.”
+Ask each student to draw a picture of a “Superhero Nurse.”
 Have them print “thank you” in big letters, and sign with their first name and age.
 Redirect any stereotyped representations in their work as necessary, such as:

 Close by asking:

 Send the pictures to your local medical facility.

 Explain that this week is National Nurses Week.
 Share the information in the Introduction.

 As a class, brainstorm the various things that nurses do.
 Remind students that our health care providers have really helped us through many tough times, including the most recent COVID-19 pandemic.

 Explain that a pandemic is a disease that spreads and affects people in more than one place.
 The COVID-19 pandemic, for example, has affected people all over the world, causing sickness, and in some cases, death.
 It has also really affected our front-line health care workers, such as nurses, doctors, paramedics, technicians, volunteers and others who care for the sick.